weskempa-liferay/liferay-object-data-dashboards/README.md

 4. Return to the Details tab and publish your new object.

-## Install Packages
+## Clone Repo and Install Packages
-Once downloaded run:
+Clone repo and once ready run the following:

 yarn install